Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 8. any other matters and evidence as may be relevant.

-Other matters that GRA may take into consideration in determining whether a licence should be granted to an applicant include but are not limited to the following:
+GRA may also take into consideration the following matters in determining whether a CGS Licence should be granted or renewed:

-1. whether the applicant’s written constitution contains any prohibition against gambling;
+1. whether the applicant’s written constitution or Memorandum and Articles of Association (“M&AA”) contains any prohibition against gambling2;

 2. whether the applicant has been in operation for at least three (3) years preceding the application for a CGS Licence;